keplerlab/enhant/docs/source/index.rst

--  Get host side transcription (via microphone) in the Basic mode and both host and guest side transcription (via tab audio) in the Power mode (with the companion docker compose application)
+-  Get host side transcription (via microphone) in the Basic mode and both host and guest side transcription (via tab audio) in the Power mode (with the companion transcription service and analysis CLI)

 -  View meeting data in a comprehensive dashboard